 Like other food-borne illnesses, understanding how to avoid exposure to listeria is the best way to stay safe and healthy.
-We’ve explored what causes listeriosis, who is at greatest risk, and how to reduce your chance of infection.

-What is listeria?
+What is listeriosis?

-People most at risk of listeriosis
+People most at risk

 Listeriosis is of greatest concern for:

-- Pregnant women and their babies
+- pregnant women and their babies

-- Newborn babies
+- newborn babies

-- People aged 65 years and over
+- people aged 65 years and over

 Pregnant women who contract listeriosis may only experience mild symptoms or infection, or even no symptoms at all.
 Despite this, the risk of transmitting the infection to the unborn baby is high.
 Listeriosis can pass from mother to baby via the placenta.
 Unborn babies and newborns have underdeveloped immune systems, which means they are more vulnerable to serious infection.
 Listeriosis in pregnancy can lead to devastating outcomes including miscarriage, stillbirth, premature birth, or a very ill newborn.

 As we age, our immune system function declines.
 This means that older people are more susceptible to a range of illnesses and infections, including listeriosis and other food-borne illnesses.
-Similarly, people with weakened immunity are at increased risk because the body’s natural defences against infection-causing bacteria are impaired.
+Similarly, people with weakened immunity are at increased risk because the body’s natural defenses against infection-causing bacteria are impaired.